 Police Present a Search Warrant

 A warrant is an authorization issued by a judge or magistrate of the state, for the police to take an action or take evidence.
 The warrant needs to be based upon probable cause.
 The police cannot go inside your home, car, or property, or take a swab of your DNA, or arrest you without some basis for such actions.
 Your privacy is protected by the Fourth Amendment of the U.S. Constitution.

-If police have a warrant to search your residence or arrest a lawful resident living on your property, your choices are limited.
+If the police have the warrant to search your residence or arrest a lawful resident living on your property, your choices are limited.
 A judge has already determined there is a logical reason for the search and/or arrest.
 Ask the officers if they have the warrant to enter your home.

 If they have the warrant, they must produce a copy of the warrant on paper and hand it to you.